Bookmark and Share

 Terminology

-Surrogate: The surrogate is the woman who carries the child and gives birth to the child.
+Surrogate: The surrogate is sometimes also referred to as the carrier or gestational carrier.
+She is the woman who carries the child and gives birth to the child.
 In some countries (e.g. California, India, Ukraine) she does not seem to be the mother of the child legally.
-Under English law she is always legally the mother of the child.
+Under English law she is always legally the mother of the child without a court order changing this.

-Intended parents: The intended parents, sometimes also called the commissioning parents, are the mother and father of the child (or the two mothers or two fathers) who intend to be the parents of the child after the surrogacy.
+Intended parents: The intended parents, sometimes also called the commissioning parents, are the mother and father of the child (or the two mothers or two fathers, or a single parent) who intend to be the parents of the child after the surrogacy.
 Sometimes the genetic material of one of both of them have been used.
 Under English law the genetic father may be the legal father of the child, depending on the circumstances.

 Surrogacy Agreement: The surrogacy agreement is the agreement which sets out that the surrogate will carry the child and then hand it over to the intended parents.
 It often also includes provision for payment of expenses to the surrogate and so on.
 In English law this is not enforceable.

-Partial surrogacy (also traditional or straight surrogacy): Before fertility medicine became more sophisticated, the only practical way to arrange a surrogacy was to inseminate the surrogate, often with the sperm of the husband of the married couple who were the intended parents.
+Straight surrogacy (also traditional or partial surrogacy): Before fertility medicine became more sophisticated, the only practical way to arrange a surrogacy was to inseminate the surrogate, often with the sperm of the husband of the married couple who were the intended parents.
 This way the surrogate is the genetic mother of the child, as well as the woman who carries the child.
-This is called a partial surrogacy.
+Often private arrangements in the UK are still done this way.

 International surrogacy: If the surrogate and the intended parents live in different countries (or are domiciled or nationals of different countries), complicated questions of international law arise.
 They are particularly complex because there are no international treaties between countries about surrogacy, as there are, for instance, about divorce, child abduction or adoption.
 Please see the page on international surrogacy for further details.